nanadvi/AStar/README.md

 # AStar
-Implements an AStar algorithm to the find the shortest path between 2 points on a 3D grid of Mount Helens To run: java Main AStarDiv_912309925_999230758
+Implements an AStar algorithm to the find the shortest path between 2 points on a 3D grid of Mount Helens.
+// To run:
+java Main AStarDiv_912309925_999230758

 ```